 3. UAV Forecast

-If you’re looking for a weather forecast app, look no further.
+If you’re looking for a weather forecast drone app for Android, look no further.
 UAV Forecast tells you everything you as a drone photographer could ever need to know about the weather conditions.

 You enter the info about your drone and the app will tell you whether it’s safe to fry in current conditions or not.